Front Porch and Wood Deck Railings

 Check out our examples of turned baluster ideas that can be used as wood deck railings on your porch.

 That's Not AllNothing says you have to use lumber for balusters.
 As long as they meet local building codes, other wooden materials can be used.
-Here, branches form interesting balustrades for these cabins.
+Here, mountain laurel branches form interesting balustrades

 Hope you enjoyed seeing how designs for wood deck railings can be used on your porch.
 See how Vintage Woodworks can make your dream porch a reality.
 They specialize in balusters and other porch parts.